 Students at Florida Atlantic University are expected to maintain the highest ethical standards.
 Academic dishonesty is considered a serious breach of these ethical standards, because it interferes with the university mission to provide a high quality education in which no student enjoys an unfair advantage over any other.
 Academic dishonesty is also destructive of the university community, which is grounded in a system of mutual trust and places high value on personal integrity and individual responsibility.
 Harsh penalties are associated with academic dishonesty.
 For more information, see University Regulation 4.001.

-Required Texts/Readings 1.
-International Economics by Feenstra and Taylor (Macmillan, 5th edition)
+Required Texts/Readings

-2. Achieve Essentials
+- 1. International Macroeconomics by Feenstra and Taylor (Macmillan, 5th edition) - 2.
+Achieve Essentials https://achieve.macmillanlearning.com/courses/2jbyae

-ISBN: 9781319435424
+ISBN: 9781319435103